 • Pricing: Free-$9.99 per month

-When I worked in marketing, our managing director balked at spending more than $1,000 for Adobe Photoshop, InDesign, and Illustrator.
-We needed them, but that didn’t make the cost any easier to swallow.
-Today, apps like Canva offer basic Photoshop-like functionality for free.
+When I worked in advertising, our publisher complained about spending over $1,000 on Adobe Photoshop, InDesign, and Illustrator.
+That cost isn’t easy to swallow for any business owner.
+Luckily today, apps like Canva offer basic Photoshop-like functionality for free.

 Visit Canva